Teaching English in South Korea changed my life.

 When I finally arrived in August 2015, I managed to pull everything together remarkably fast and sneak through the back door.
 It may well be the latest EPIK application ever.
 (Guinness has yet to confirm this but we know it’s true!)

-Here’s everything you need to get a job teaching in South Korea with EPIK:
+Here’s everything you need to get a job teaching English in South Korea with EPIK:

 - Application Form – You can download the EPIK application here or have your recruiter send you it.
 Make sure you complete it in full, including the demo lesson plan section!